Susan Roseff, MD

 Dr. Roseff received her undergraduate degree at Brown University and attended medical school at Albany Medical College.
 After completing an internship in pediatrics at Duke University Medical Center, she trained in Clinical Pathology at George Washington University Medical Center.
-Dr. Roseff completed her Transfusion Medicine Fellowship at Vanderbilt University Medical Center and the American Red Cross.
+She completed her Transfusion Medicine Fellowship at Vanderbilt University Medical Center and the American Red Cross.

 Dr. Roseff’s major interests in Transfusion Medicine are pediatric/neonatal transfusion medicine, as well as blood management.
-She is also interested in the treatment of patients with sickle cell disease and has been a co-investigator on 2 federally funded sickle cell research projects.
+She is also interested in the treatment of patients with sickle cell disease and has been a co-investigator on two federally funded sickle cell research projects.
 As the Chair of the Division of Clinical Pathology, she has become involved in projects looking at sample volume, lab utilization and reference test utilization.

 Dr. Roseff has a passion for education and has an active role in the Department, Medical Center, School of Medicine, and as an invited lecturer/course director at both regional and national meetings.
 She had leadership roles in the Department’s Pathology Resident Training Program and in the school of medicine, as a co-course director in the first Marrow course.
-Dr. Roseff has also served a role in implementing the new medical school curriculum and is a Course Master for the “Marrow and Movement” block of the new school of medicine curriculum.
-In 2006 Dr. Roseff was awarded with the Department of Pathology’s Saul Kay Award.
+She has also served a role in implementing the new medical school curriculum and is a Course Master for the “Marrow and Movement” block of the new school of medicine curriculum.
+In 2006, Dr. Roseff was awarded with the Department of Pathology's Saul Kay Award.
 This award is presented by the graduating residents to a faculty member who is uniquely dedicated and effective in resident teaching.
-In October 2014 she was awarded the Enrique Gerszten Faculty Teaching Excellence Award, the VCU School of Medicine’s highest teaching award.
+In October 2014, she was awarded the Enrique Gerszten Faculty Teaching Excellence Award, the VCU School of Medicine’s highest teaching award.

 Clinical Specialties: Pediatric Transfusion Therapy, Clinical Apheresis, Blood Component Therapy, Immunohematology, Sickle Cell Disease, Patient Blood Management and Laboratory Test Utilization